Sheeted Clastic Dikes in the Megaflood Region

 An epicenter at Burbank, WA (Umtanum–Gable Mountain Fault) is >260 km from large dikes in Lewiston Basin, ID.

-An epicenter on the Hite Fault is >265 km from large dikes near Granger, WA in the western Yakima Valley.
+An epicenter on the Hite Fault is >265 km from Granger, WA in the western Yakima Valley.

-An epicenter near Arlington, OR (Arlington–Shutler Butte Fault Zone) is >230 km from dikes in the central Willamette Valley, OR.
+An epicenter near Arlington, OR (Arlington–Shutler Butte Fault Zone) is >230 km from the central Willamette Valley, OR.

-An epicenter at Smyrna, WA (Saddle Mountains Fault) is 225 km from large dikes at Kettle Falls, 205 km from Tammany Creek, ID, 135 km from Cecil, OR, and 120 km from Bridgeport, WA.
+An epicenter at Smyrna, WA (Saddle Mountains Fault) is 225 km from Kettle Falls, 205 km from Tammany Creek, ID, 135 km from Cecil, OR, and 120 km from Bridgeport, WA.

-An epicenter at Wyeth, OR (Mount Hood Fault Zone) is 250 km from large dikes at Warden, WA, 375 km from Lewiston, ID, and 395 km from Latah Creek, WA.
+An epicenter at Wyeth, OR (Mount Hood Fault Zone) is 250 km from Warden, WA, 375 km from Lewiston, ID, and 395 km from Latah Creek, WA.

-An epicenter at Spencer Canyon near Entiat, WA is >210 km from large dikes at Touchet, WA.
+An epicenter at Spencer Canyon near Entiat, WA (1872 North Cascades Earthquake) is >210 km from Touchet, WA.

 If the dikes in the Channeled Scablands are the products of seismic shaking, then one or more of the Yakima Fold Belt structures would be the likely trigger.
 However, the dikes are distributed over too large an area for a single fault to be the culprit.
 If movement on the Saddle Mountains Fault, for example, triggered diking, then we should see evidence of repeated dike injection dating to the Miocene and on some interval consistent with its recurrence.
 Since the Saddle Mountains have been rising for at least the past 15 million years, dikes and other seismites should be present in Miocene, Pliocene, Pleistocene, and Holocene strata.
 The Ellensburg, Latah, and Ringold Formations should host numerous soft sediment deformation features.
 A radial pattern of strong shaking by YFB faults should be preserved Eastern Washington, yet no such pattern has been recognized.

 Fault zone investigations have likewise failed to reveal a pattern of strong shaking in Eastern Washington.
 The often-referenced Stateline earthquake of 1936 that struck the Walla Walla Valley was a sub-magnitude 6.0 event that formed no sheeted dikes and caused no damage to speak of beyond the immediate epicenter, the tiny outpost of Umapine, OR.
-The Hite Fault, located in the Blue Mountains southeast of Walla Walla, shows no indication of Quaternary movement and appears to be inactive (Foundation Sciences, 1980; Brocher and others, 2018).
-I am aware of no reports of liquefaction or other seismites associated with the Hite Fault or any other.
+The Hite Fault, located in the Blue Mountains southeast of Walla Walla, shows no indication of Quaternary movement and appears to be inactive since the Miocene (Foundation Sciences, 1980; Brocher and others, 2018).
+I am aware of no reports of young scarps, liquefaction, or other seismites associated with the Hite Fault.
 Lupher (1940) seems to have had it right, "Strong evidence shows that the fissures are not the result of earthquakes".

 Hundreds of borehole cores logged in post-basalt sediments at the Hanford Site

-Dozens of measured stratigraphic sections at White Bluffs in the Ringold Fm
+Dozens of measured stratigraphic sections through the Pliocene Ringold Fm at White Bluffs

 Ringold-equivalent sediments in the Dalles-Umatilla syncline and Columbia Gorge